< back to Overview

 Notification is not required if: (i) the data controller has taken appropriate technical and organizational protective measures and applied them to the personal data affected by the privacy violation, in particular encryption or other measures that make the personal data illegible to persons not authorized to have access to it, (ii) the data controller has taken follow-up measures to ensure a high risk of infringement of the data subject's rights.
 If it would require a disproportionate effort, the controller shall inform the public or take other action to ensure that the data subject is informed in an equally effective manner.

 The data subject shall have the right to object to the processing of personal data concerning him/her for the purpose of direct marketing, including profiling, in so far as it relates to direct marketing.
 If the data subject objects to the processing of personal data for the purpose of direct marketing, the controller shall not further process personal data for the purpose of direct marketing.

 Storage or access to information stored in a user's device is only possible if the user has given consent on the basis of clear and complete information about the purpose of the processing.
 The use of the appropriate settings of a web browser or other computer program shall also be deemed to be consent for this purpose.

 Data controller shall offer the data subject the OPT-IN method.
 Such a method shall specify the purpose for which the cookies are used.

 Last reviewed April 2020

 Laws and regulations

-- Act No. 69/2018 Coll. on Cybersecurity (Act on Cybersecurity)
+- Act no. 69/2018 Coll. on cyber security and on amendments to certain laws

 Anticipated changes to law